 CHINESE NEW YEAR | Citywide | 7-10 February

-Manchester celebrates Year of the Pig with four days of food, fortune, fireworks, free activities and a giant piglet wearing a coat made of currency.
+Manchester celebrates Year of the Pig with four days of food, fortune, fireworks, free activities and a giant piglet in St Ann's Square.
 Staples include the iconic red lanterns, performances and crafts citywide, a Chinese food market and the exuberant dragon parade finale - while special events for 2019 include Chinternet Ugly, a group exhibition on the ‘messy vitality’ of China’s online realm.

 MANCHESTER IRISH FESTIVAL | Citywide | 1-17 March

 Manchester Irish Festival will be upping the craic again this March, as it returns for another jig around venues citywide.
 Confirmed events include the St Patrick’s Parade, fast approaching its 30th year, and the Irish market.